MBM Glossaries: Category Management Definition

 The conscious grouping together of products with similar packaging or product colour to encourage sales.

 Having the skills and the attitude to be able to do something efficiently.

-A product or service’s end user.
-A consumer and shopper may not necessarily be the same as the shopper is the individual or individuals buying the goods.
-In families, parents are usually the shoppers and the entire family, including the children, are the consumers.
+A product or service’s end-user.
+A consumer and shopper may not necessarily be the same.
+The shopper is the individual or individuals buying the goods.
+In families, parents are usually the shoppers, for example, and the entire family, including the children, are the consumers.

 A paradox coined by psychologist Barry Schwartz in his 2004 book.
 The Consumer Choice Paradox first appeared in Schwartz’s book ‘The Paradox of Choice: Why More Is Less’.
-It explores the fine line between giving consumer options so they have a variety of products to choose from and having too many choices that the consumer feels overwhelmed.
+It explores the fine line between giving consumer options so they have a variety of products to choose from and having too many choices overwhelming the consumer.

 A product’s average sale on a given timeline.

 Items falling into this category generally occupy less space and does not offer promotions as frequent as Core Categories.
-These are items not usually found on a shopper’s list for instance greeting cards, plastic covers, or electrical tape.
+These are items that consumers don’t buy regularly.
+For instance, greetings cards, plastic covers, or electrical tape.

 These are the most frequently purchased products such as coffee, tea, cereal, milk, bread, and salty snacks.
 There is a strong competition in these categories in terms of promotions, what kind of space it gets and pricing.

 When two or more products from different categories are displayed together to help generate additional sales.

 Also called a cube.
 The space in a shelf that a 3D cube occupies.